 Get buy-in from Legislative stakeholders

 The first step in your transition is to build consensus among governmental stakeholders.
-That could mean making a case to your legislature’s finance committee for funding, working with the governor’s office to move the political ball forward and working with Center for Medicare and Medicaid Services (CMS) to explain your transition plan.
+That could mean making a case to your legislature’s finance committee for funding, working with the governor’s office to move the political ball forward, and working with the Center for Medicare and Medicaid Services (CMS) to explain your transition plan.

-To get buy-in, you’ll need to make the case why a state-based exchange is best for your state.
+To get buy-in, you’ll need to make the case of why a state-based exchange is best for your state.
 For Pennsylvania, which recently transitioned to a state-based exchange, focusing on cost savings and how they could turn those cost savings into a reinsurance program that lowered premiums was the obvious choice.

-For other states, in addition to cost savings, having control of data and building complete datasets on exchange members was a significant reason for the move.
+For other states, in addition to cost savings, having control of data, and building complete datasets on exchange members was a significant reason for the move.

 Get buy-in from other stakeholders (carriers, brokers, etc.)